ThomasBig/SWTI/README.md

 ## Contributing
 You can help me by contributing to the library.
 If you find a bug, please write it in [issues](https://github.com/ThomasBig/SWTI/issues).
 If you write a code for a new useful function you can add a merge [request](https://github.com/ThomasBig/SWTI/pulls).
 Keep in mind the new function has to be usable in any applications and game.
-Excluding specific functions makes library simple to use.
+Excluding too specific functions makes library simple to learn and easy to use.

 ## Credits
 This library is currently maintained by one person.
-Feel free to **contribute**.
+Feel free to [contribute](https://thomasbig.github.io/SWTI/about/#contributing).

 ## License
-The library is licensed by [MIT License](https://github.com/ThomasBig/SWTI/blob/master/LICENSE.txt).
+The library is licensed under [MIT License](https://github.com/ThomasBig/SWTI/blob/master/LICENSE.txt).
 You can use the code in any application, but without warranty.
-That means you can make any commercial application with the library but I am not responsible for any crashes and further problems.
+That means you can make any application with the library but I am not responsible for any crashes and further problems.